Part 2 is designed for candidates to demonstrate practical clinical skills.

 The ME only exam is held at the same time as the full Part 2 exam.

 Upon passing Part 2, you will be able to apply for registration with the General Dental Council.
-For further information, please visit After you have passed both parts of the ORE.
+For further information, please visit After you have passed.